MalakOdtalla/Movies-Library/README.md

 Project features consist of:
 - Home route; that when hit it, the server response and gives the data we need from json file.
 - Favirout route; which gives the welcoming massege as response.
+- postMovies route; this route help in add rows to database.
+- getMovies route; this route shows the list of movies that inside the database.